:warning:IMPORTANT: PLEASE READ THIS BEFORE USING TAMPONS.:warning:

-The reported risk is unfortunately higher in people with periods under 30 years old as well as teenagers who have gotten their period.
-The indicate of TSS is estimated to be between 1 and 17 cases of TSS per 100,000 menstruators per year.
+The reported risk is higher in women under 30 years of age and teenage girls.
+The indicate of TSS is estimated to be between 1 and 17 cases of TSS per 100,000 menstruating women and girls per year.
 TSS can occur without tampons but has been connected with the use of tampons.
-TSS can be fatal and must therefore be recognised and treated early.
+TSS can be fatal and must therefore be recognized and treated early.
 The symptoms of TSS can appear suddenly during or just after menstruation and they closely resemble the flu.
+The symptoms below will not all necessarily occur at the same time:

-If the above symptoms appear, you must:
+If these symptoms appear you must:

 1. Remove your tampon immediately and discontinue use.

-2. Seek medical attention immediately.
+2. Seek medical attention immediately;

 Avoid using tampons if:

-• You're not menstruating
+• you are not menstruating

-• You have an irregular menstrual cycle
+• have an irregular menstrual cycle,

-• You're bleeding very weakly
+• are bleeding very weakly,

-• You've damaged mucous membranes
+• have damaged mucous membranes,

-• You recently had an abortion
+• had an abortion recently,

-• You've had gynaecological treatment recently
+• had gynecologically treatment recently,

-• You've had any vaginal inflammation
+• have any vaginal inflammation,

 Some periods are heavy and other light, young girls differ from women after childbirth, and a woman’s choice of contraception can affect menstruation.
 This is why tampons were designed in a range of absorbencies: